wp-plugins/wp-blackcheck/readme.txt

 The Plugin does not prevent reading of your blog.
 But if a blocked IP tries to post a comment WP-BlackCheck will block it, displaying a link to the removal request form.

+= What happens if I am blacklisted? =
+I'd assume that spammers do not authenticate against your blog.
+The plugin will just act if you are not logged in

+= I am blacklisted!
+What now? =
+Just follow the link to http://www.stargazer.at/blacklist/ and follow the instructions

 == Screenshots ==
 none